On definite lattices bounded by a homology 3-sphere and Yang-Mills instanton Floer theory: The lattice

-and all of these possibilities occur. \end{corollary} The realizations of these lattices are straightforward, except perhaps for the case of $E_8$; see e.g. \cite{golla-scaduto}.
+The realizations of these lattices are straightforward, except perhaps for the case of $E_8$; see e.g. \cite{golla-scaduto}.
 A slightly more general statement of Theorem \ref{thm:genus2} follows from Corollary \ref{cor:genus2} below.
-Theorem \ref{thm:genus2} may be viewed as the next installment of the following, which itself is a kind of successor to Donaldson's Theorem A cited above.\\
+Theorem \ref{thm:genus2} may be viewed as the next installment of the following, which itself is a kind of successor to Donaldson's Theorem A cited above.

 \begin{theorem} Let $Y$ be an integer homology 3-sphere $\Z/2$-homology cobordant to $+1$ surgery on a knot with smooth 4-ball genus 1.
 If a smooth, compact, oriented and definite 4-manifold with no 2-torsion in its homology has boundary $Y$, then its intersection form is equivalent to one of